 Consult your doctor to figure out which medications you should or should not take leading up to and on the day of your procedure.

 Talk to your doctor about which foods are recommended.
 Also, discuss with your doctor if and when you should stop eating or drinking prior to your procedure.

 Get a dental check-up

 Because oral bacteria can cause infection of the valve, it is important to visit your dentist prior to your valve replacement procedure to make sure you are in good dental health.

 While some people are released from the hospital within a few days of the procedure, others may take longer to go home.
 Your doctor will be able to tell you when it’s safe to return home.
 It’s important to work out details such as who will take you home, who will stay with you, or help you prepare meals.

 Your hospital stay

 The length of hospital stay is different for everyone and depends on the type of procedure you undergo.
-Most people come in the morning of their TAVI procedure and may be discharged within a few days, depending on their recovery.
-Open heart surgery may result in a longer recovery.
 Your doctor can provide more specific information about how long you may be in the hospital and answer any questions you have about the procedure.

 Explore the different ways aortic valve replacement can be performed and what you can expect on the day of your procedure.